wardog1uk/mikro/Machine Code Monitor Commands.md

 ## H (Hunt)

 ### Command
-* `H <start address> <end address> <byte>`
+* `H <start address> <end address> <byte> [<byte>]...`

 ### Description
-The `H` command is used to search for a specific byte in memory.
-It lists all addresses in the given range that contain the specified byte.
+The `H` command is used to search for specific bytes in memory.
+It lists all addresses in the given range that contain the specified byte pattern.

-To use this command, provide the start and end addresses of the memory range to search within, along with the byte pattern you want to find.
-For example, `H C000 D000 BB` would search for occurrences of the byte `BB` in the memory range between addresses C000 and D000.
+To use this command, provide the start and end addresses of the memory range to search within, followed by the byte or bytes you want to find.
+For example, `H C000 D000 BB` would search for occurrences of the byte `BB` in the memory range between addresses `C000` and `D000`.

+You can also search for multiple bytes by providing additional bytes separated by spaces.
+For example, `H C000 D000 12 34 AB` would search for occurrences of the byte pattern `12 34 AB` in the specified memory range.

 ## L (Load)